MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-04-debugging.md

 ---
-title: Python in Visual Studio tutorial step 4, debugging
+title: Python in Visual Studio tutorial Step 4, debugging
 titleSuffix: ""
-description: Step 4 of a core walkthrough of Python capabilities in Visual Studio that demonstrates how to run Python code in the debugger. ms.date: 03/06/2024 ms.topic: tutorial
+description: Step 4 of a core walkthrough of Python capabilities in Visual Studio that demonstrates how to run Python code in the debugger. ms.date: 03/12/2024 ms.topic: tutorial
 author: cwebster-99
 ms.author: cowebster